estuary/flow/site/docs/overview/README.md

 Estuary Flow is a tool for building, testing, and evolving pipelines that continuously capture, transform, and materialize data across all of your systems.
 It unifies today's batch and streaming paradigms so that your systems – current and future – are synchronized around the same data sets, updating in milliseconds.
 Use Flow to:

- * Perform *Change Data Capture* from MySQL tables into PostgreSQL, or a cloud analytics warehouse.
+ * Perform *change data capture* from MySQL tables into PostgreSQL or a cloud analytics warehouse
- * Fetch, transform, and load logs from Cloud Delivery Networks (CDNs) into Elastic Search or BigQuery.
+ * Fetch, transform, and load logs from cloud delivery networks (CDNs) into Elastic Search or BigQuery
- * Instrument real-time analytics over your business events, accessible from current tools like PostgreSQL or even Google Sheets.
+ * Instrument real-time analytics over your business events, accessible from current tools like PostgreSQL or even Google Sheets
- * Capture and organize your data from your SaaS vendors (like Salesforce or Facebook), into a Parquet Data Lake.
+ * Capture and organize your data from your SaaS vendors (like Salesforce or Facebook), into a Parquet data lake

-Flow composes cloud-native streaming infrastructure, a powerful runtime for data processing, and an open-source ecosystem of pluggable connectors for integrating your existing systems.
+Flow comprises cloud-native streaming infrastructure, a powerful runtime for data processing, and an open-source ecosystem of pluggable connectors for integrating your existing systems.

 ### Quick start